renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Code

-Originally called the *North Coast Code,* the Code was a formalization of the customs used to govern trade between several cities on the southern coast of the Glass Sea—the sea between the Kingdoms of Men and the Goblins.
+Originally called the *North Coast Code,* the Code was a formalization of the customs used to govern trade between several cities on the southern coast of the Glass Sea — the sea between the Kingdoms of Men and the Goblins.
 Though it was only originally intended as a trading agreement between a handful of cities, it began to spread; though it doesn't claim to be ordained great spirits, destiny or fate, it has nevertheless come to occupy a central place in Goblin society.

-The Code has evolved over the centuries; eight major schools of legal scholarship have developed, and each has accepted modifications to the Code itself—the Code never claimed to be unmodifiable, although no procedure for amending it was specified.
+The Code has evolved over the centuries; eight major schools of legal scholarship have developed, and each has accepted modifications to the Code itself — the Code never claimed to be unmodifiable, although no procedure for amending it was specified.
 In general, there is little competition between Schools; Goblins tend to view each of the schools as being equally valid, thinking of them much like the way that members of the Commonwealth think of different provinces.

 Judges as such are few: there may be only three or four in a city of five thousand.
-They have the support of clerks, scholars, and Enforcers—though the ranks of the Enforcers will be fewer than the forces of local Kings and Warlords, they are numerous enough to enforce the Judge's judgments on the populace.
+They have the support of clerks, scholars, and Enforcers — though the ranks of the Enforcers will be fewer than the forces of local Kings and Warlords, they are numerous enough to enforce the Judge's judgments on the populace.
-Those who appear before Judges can hire Advocates—scholars of the law who specialize in pleading before Judges.
+Those who appear before Judges can hire Advocates — scholars of the law who specialize in pleading before Judges.
 Advocates' skills are highly valuable, and they are often important, powerful and wealthy members of their communities.

 #### Kings-by-the-Assembly